FredLackey/shared-scripts/README.md

 ### 🚀 Coming Soon

-More helpful scripts and utilities are in development!
-Future additions may include:
+More helpful scripts and utilities are always in development.
+Future additions may include file and system maintenance scripts, network helpers, and data synchronization tools.
-- File cleanup and maintenance scripts
-- System configuration utilities
-- Network connectivity helpers
-- Data backup and synchronization tools
-- And whatever challenges come up that need solving!

 *Each new script will follow the same philosophy: simple, well-documented, and family-friendly.*